-Declaration of Major, Advanced Major, or
+4.1.4 Declaration of Major, Advanced Major, or Honours

 Students wishing to follow the honours or advanced major in a subject are advised to consult with the department chair as early as possible.
 In their second year of study, students declare a major or apply for admission to an advanced major or honours program when they complete the appropriate application form and submit the form, signed by the chair, to the dean's office by March 31.
 Students are advised of their acceptance to the program in the summer following submission of the form.
+Students in the advanced major or honours programs must be registered full-time in their final year of study.